kh-m/Shopify-Web-Engineer-Challenge/README.md

 ## Process

-When tackling this challenge, I contemplated a few methods to achieve the requirements provided; mostly for data handling and storage.
+While tackling this challenge, I contemplated a few methods to achieve the listed requirements; mostly regarding data handling and storage.
 I chose to build it with:
 * Node.js
 * Express.js
 * Mongoose